hassan-pmp/pmp/til.md

 	- Which policies already exist around data usage, accessibility , and quality that align with organizational goals and regulatory requirements?

 - **Ask your expert:**

-- 1. What are the top-of-mind concerns you have about this project and why?
+	- What are the top-of-mind concerns you have about this project and why?

-- 2. What have we done in the past that similar?
+	- What have we done in the past that similar?

-- 3. What do I need to know that I’m not asking about?
+	- What do I need to know that I’m not asking about?

 - **Step 3:**

 - Project Manager must know:

 	- Data source

 	- Data format

  	- Frequency of data updates
-- Questions:
+- **Questions:**
--1.
-What data do I have access to?
+	- What data do I have access to?

--2.
-What additional data do I need?
+	- What additional data do I need?

--3.
-What data do I have?
+ 	- What data do I have?

--4.
-What GenAI model would best suit that data?
+  	- What GenAI model would best suit that data?

 - **Step 4:**